Undersea explorers mark a tragic day. Things to know about the Titan disaster anniversary

 Investigators “are working closely with our domestic and international partners to ensure a comprehensive understanding of the incident," Marine Board of Investigation Chair Jason Neubauer said, describing the inquiry as a “complex and ongoing effort.”

 The Titan was owned by a company called OceanGate, which suspended its operations last July, not long after the tragedy.
-OceanGate declined to comment.
+OceanGate said in a Tuesday statement that it “has ceased all operations and is continuing to cooperate with authorities, including the U.S. Coast Guard, in their investigations.”
+The company also said in its statement that it expresses “our deepest condolences to their families and loved ones, as well as everyone impacted by this tragedy.”

 The Titan made its last dive on June 18, 2023, a Sunday morning, and lost contact with its support vessel about two hours later.
 When it was reported overdue that afternoon, rescuers rushed ships, planes and other equipment to the area, about 435 miles (700 kilometers) south of St. John’s, Newfoundland.
 The Transportation Safety Board of Canada said Monday that there are other submersibles operating within Canadian waters, some of which are not registered with any country.